HIV+ and long-term survivors

 ASS is sometimes compared to post-traumatic stress disorder (PTSD), which is often associated with soldiers returning from war.
 However, ASS may have more in common with what is called complex PTSD, which results from enduring multiple traumas over a long period of time.

 There are few published studies looking into AIDS Survivor Syndrome.
-However, in recent years, LTS themselves have begun to come together and share about their lives in the aftermath of the epidemic's darkest years.
+However, in recent years, LTS themselves have begun to come together and share about their lives in the aftermath of the HIV epidemic's darkest years.
 The evidence that a particular condition has been affecting them is too overwhelming to ignore.

-Unfortunately, few published studies means few health care providers or therapists are aware of the signs that an individual is experiencing ASS.
-But the body of research in this area is growing.
+Long-term survivors (LTS) of HIV talk about the meaning of legacy.
 This video from The Reunion Project features a diverse group of LTS sharing what the legacy of these powerful experiences means to them.

 Physical Health Concerns